jaxxstorm/connecti/README.md

 #### Cloud Provider

-Before using `connectme` - you'll need to make sure you have valid cloud provider credentials for the account you wish to use.
+Before using `connecti` - you'll need to make sure you have valid cloud provider credentials for the account you wish to use.
 The mechanism you'll use to provision credentials will be different depending on your cloud provider and authentication mechanism.
 See the provider-specific documentation below.

 You'll need then to sign up to [Tailscale](https://tailscale.com/kb/1017/install/) and create a "Tailnet".
 Information on how to do this will depend on your operating system.
 Tailscale offers a generous free tier for individuals.